 It may be noted that, to the west, the main entrance of the Campus of the Magna Mater is on the square in front of the House of the Gorgons.
 Was the location of the Campus chosen because it was between the world of the living and the world of the dead?
 We may also note that the fossa sanguinis (IV,I,6), used for blood-baptism, was installed inside the Porta Laurentina.

 To the east is a building (V,I,2) that the excavators have called horrea, for unknown reasons .
-In this building is a late, curved wall, possibly from the fourth century, and according to Heinzelmann belonging to a small amphitheatre .
+In this building is a late, curved wall, possibly from the fourth century, and according to Heinzelmann perhaps belonging to a small amphitheatre .
 For the undertakers it would have been a convenient place for executions.
-This could lead to a new interpretation of the cippi on the Semita dei Cippi, to the north-east of the House of the Gorgons.

 In the 1930's a building was excavated outside the Porta Laurentina, the Villa (or Baths) of Perseus.
 Most of the rooms seem to belong to a bath.
 Unfortunately the building was never published, and the ruins are now buried.
 Building phases have been dated to the early second and the fourth century AD.
 To the west seem to have been shops .
 It was named after a statue of Perseus from the late first or early second century AD .
 With his right hand Perseus holds the head of Medusa, that has a calm expression (Perseus was the one who had decapitated her; ICCD neg.
 E49888).
-From the building also comes a large polychrome mosaic from the second half of the fourth century.
+From the building also comes a large polychrome mosaic from the second half of the fourth century .
 Depicted are two months and a female bust .
 The building does not form part of, but is behind the row of coastal villas.
 May we deduce from the statue of Perseus holding the head of Medusa, that the baths were used by people who had just attended a funeral or visited a tomb?
 And could it have been an annex or part of the Lucus Libitinae?
-It would in any case make perfect sense if the Lucus was situated in the area, because it was visited by the same people who were active in the House of the Gorgons.
-Why would it have been further away? .
+It would in any case make perfect sense if the Lucus was situated in this area. .

 The Cardo to the west of the building, seen from the south.
 Countless funeral processions have used this road.